BedrockSolutions/dockerfile/README.md

-# dockerfile
-Dockerfiles for 3rd party code.
+# Bedrock Solutions Dockerfile Repository

+This repository contains Dockerfiles and documentation for 3rd-party projects.

+Please see individual project folders for more information.